tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 The dawg files are optional.
 It will work without them, but they do usually provide some small improvement in accuracy.

-**NOTE** that if you are creating a totally new language, for which there is no existing traineddata file, Tesseract will currently refuse to initialize with just the lstm model in it, even if you use OEM_LSTM_ONLY as the OCR engine mode.
-For now, you can make it run using any existing traineddata file and adding your new lstm model and (optionally) the lstm dawgs.
-This is a point for improvement in the future.
-The unicharset used for the lstm has to match the unicharset used to generate the `lstm-*-dawg` files, but doesn't have to match the unicharset for the inttemp and base Tesseract dawg files.
+**NOTE** Tesseract 4.00 will now run happily with a traineddata file that contains *just* `lang.lstm.` The `lstm-*-dawgs` are optional, and *none of the other files are required or used with OEM_LSTM_ONLY as the OCR engine mode.*
+No bigrams, unichar ambigs or any of the other files are needed or even have any effect if present.

+If added to an existing Tesseract traineddata file, the LSTM unicharset doesn't have to match the Tesseract unicharset, but the same unicharset must be used to train the LSTM and build the `lstm-*-dawgs` files.